abhishek-shaji/betting-platform/README.md

 # Online Betting Dashboard

-This project is a simple online betting dashboard that displays a list of sports events, their corresponding odds, and allows users to place bets.
-It's built using Next.js for the frontend and Nest.js for the backend, organized in a NX monorepo.
+This project is a simple online betting dashboard that displays a list of sporting events, their corresponding odds, and allows users to place bets.
+It's built using Next.js frontend and Nest.js backend, organized in a NX monorepo.

 ## Future Improvements
 Improvements that can be made to the project with more time: